nickpostovoi/codingchallenges/README.md

 ## 🚀 Introduction

 Welcome to my **portfolio**!
 I am a dedicated data analytics practitioner with a proven track record in leveraging *data-driven insights* to make informed business decisions.
 With over a year of experience at *Nestle's Market Intelligence department* as a *Market Analyst*, I've honed my skills in database management, reporting, automation and more.
-My academic journey culminated at *Queen's University Belfast*, where I graduated with first-class honors in *MSc Business Analytics*, solidifying the foundation for my thriving career in data analytics.
+My academic journey culminated at *Queen's University Belfast*, where I acquired a Master's degree in *Business Analytics*, solidifying the foundation for my thriving career in data analytics.

 ## 🔍 Portfolio Highlights